MReyna12/texas-teacher-salaries/README.md

 ***DISCLAIMER***

 Each school district may not provide the same information across the board, so please keep this in mind when reading the data.
+If there are any schools that I missed that are part of the metro areas for Austin, Dallas, Houston, or San Antonio, please let me know and I will consider adding them to the database.

 ### What It Is
 This is an API that provides information regarding school districts in the four major cities in Texas (Austin, Dallas, Houston, and San Antonio).
-As of June 9, 2022, information is only provided for Houston School Districts.
+As of June 13, 2022, information is only provided for the school districts located in the Houston and San Antonio metro areas.

-Users can find the following information for each respective school district:
+If publicly available, users can find the following information for each respective school district:
 - city name
 - district name
 - superintendent name